 Step 1.
 Select location and click "Scan"

-Choose the drive X: or a specific folder on Desktop or somewhere else where you lost the excel files, and then click "Scan".
+Choose the drive or a specific folder on Desktop or somewhere else where you lost the excel files, and click the "Scan" button.

 Step 2.
 Locate your excel files

-To quickly find the Excel files from the scan results, click on the "Filter" on the top area, choose "Excel", and click tree view on the left side.
-Or, search .xls or .xlsx in the Search box.
+To quickly find the Excel files from the scan results, click the "Documents" option in the left panel.
+Choose "Excel", and click "Preview" to check if the Excel files are the wanted ones.

 "Excel cannot open the file '(filename)' .xlsx because the file format for file extension is not valid" is a normal error that you can face while opening an Excel file.
 With the help of the above methods, this error can easily be resolved without data loss.